Semisimple random walks on the torus: From Fourier decay to granular structure

 Wiener's lemma in harmonic analysis states that a measure $\nu$ on the torus $\Tbb^d$ is atom-free if and only if its Fourier series tends to zero in density, i.e. given $t>0$, the proportion of vectors $a\in\Z^d$ in a large ball $B(0,N)$ such that $\abs{\hat{\nu}(a)}\geq t$, tends to zero as $N$ goes to infinity.
 In their paper \cite{BFLM}, Bourgain, Furman, Lindenstrauss and Mozes observed that this statement could be made quantitative: If $B(0,N)$ contains a proportion at least $s>0$ of integer vectors satisfying $\abs{\hat{\nu}(a)}\geq t$, then there exists a ball $B= B(x,\frac{1}{N})$ of radius $\frac{1}{N}$ in $\Tbb^d$ such that $\nu(B)\gg (st)^3$, where the involved constant depends only on $d$.
 In order to later be able to use the quasi-norm adapted to a random walk, we need to generalize this statement.
 It turns out to be most convenient to formulate the lemma in terms of convex sets and polar pairs.

 We will need to generalize slightly the notation $\Ncal(\mybullet,\delta)$ of covering number.
 Instead of covering a set by balls, we will use translates of a convex body.
-Given a symmetric convex body $B \subset\R^d$ and $A \subset V$ a bounded non-empty subset, we define the \emph{covering number of $A$ by $B$} by
+Recall that a \emph{convex body} is a compact convex set in $\R^d$, symmetric about $0$, i.e. such that $B=-B$, and containing $0$ in its interior.
+Given a convex body $B \subset\R^d$, and $A \subset V$ a bounded non-empty subset, we define the \emph{covering number of $A$ by $B$} by

 We shall also say that $A$ is \emph{$B$-separated}, if $(A - A)\cap B = \{0\}$.
 Let us briefly list some useful properties of covering numbers.
-These may be used without explicit mention in the sequel; the elementary proofs are left to the reader. \begin{itemize} \item Let $f \colon V \to W$ be a linear map to another Euclidean space $W$.
+These may be used without explicit mention in the rest of the paper; the elementary proofs are left to the reader.
+Notice that if $\norm{\cdot}$ is the norm on $V$ for which $B$ is the unit ball, then $\Ncal(\cdot,B)$ is simply the covering number at scale $1$ for the distance associated to the norm. \begin{itemize} \item Let $f \colon V \to W$ be a linear map to another Euclidean space $W$.
 Then, for any set $A\subset V$ and any convex body $B\subset W$,

 with equality if $f$ is a linear isomorphism. \item Let $B' \subset V$ be another convex body, then